matthewygf/LMCache-Ascend/README.md

 ### Clone LMCache-Ascend Repo

-Our repo contains a kvcache ops submodule for ease of maintainence, therefore we recommend cloning the repo with submodules.
+Our repo contains a kvcache ops submodule for ease of maintenance, therefore we recommend cloning the repo with submodules.

 ```bash
 cd /workspace